0xTamil/awesome-low-level/README.md

 ### Why it matters

-C gives you direct control over memory and exposes many of the concepts hidden by higher-level languages.
-Learning C helps you understand how software interacts with memory, the operating system, and hardware.
+C gives you direct access to memory and exposes many concepts that are hidden by higher-level languages.
+Learning C helps you understand how data is represented in memory and how software interacts with the operating system and hardware.

 ---

 ## 4. Build Small Projects

+> **Description:** Turn theory into practical experience by building small programs that force you to work with memory, files, system interfaces, and debugging.

 ### What to do